taconaut/UMS-Plugin-AutoDeleteFileAfterPlay/README.md

-# UMS-Plugin-AutoDeleteFileAfterPlay
+# UMS-Plugin: Auto-delete after play
 This plugin for Universal Media Server will automatically delete a file after having played it.

-#Using the plugin
+##Using the plugin
 1. Download it from [SourceForge](https://sourceforge.net/projects/ums-mlx/files/ums-plugins/AutoDeleteFileAfterPlay/)
 2. Place it in the plugins folder of your Univeral Media Server
 3. Start Univeral Media Server